-Step 4 - If the grievance is not resolved at Step 3, either of the signatory parties to this agreement may submit the grievance to binding arbitration.
-Within thirty (30) days of the Step 3 response either party may file a Demand for Arbitration.
-TEA's demand will be filed with the Director of the Office of Labor Relations Section or designee.
-The County's demand will be filed with the TEA President.
+Step 3 - If the grievance is not resolved at Step 2, either of the signatory parties to this agreement may submit the grievance to binding arbitration.
+Within thirty (30) days of the County's Step 2 response either party may file a Demand for Arbitration.
+The Union's demand will be filed with the Manager of the Labor Relations Section of the Human Resources Division of the Department of Executive Services.

-After the Demand for Arbitration is filed, the County and TEA will meet to select by mutual agreement an arbitrator.
+After the Demand for Arbitration is filed, the County and the Union will meet to select by mutual agreement an arbitrator.
 If the parties are unable to arrive at an agreement, either party may petition for a list of nine (9) arbitrators from the Public Employment Relations Commission (PERC), after which an arbitrator shall be selected by the alternate striking of names, the first strike to be determined by a coin flip.

-- 6.3 Arbitrator's authority: In connection with any arbitration proceeding held pursuant to this Agreement, it is understood as follows: - 1) The arbitrator shall have no power to render a decision that will add to, subtract from, alter, change or modify the terms of this Agreement, and their power shall be limited to the interpretation or application of the express terms of this Agreement, and all other matters shall be excluded from arbitration. - 2) The decision of the arbitrator shall be final, conclusive and binding upon the County, TEA and the employee involved. - 3) The cost of the arbitrator shall be borne equally by the County and TEA, and each party shall bear the cost of presenting its own case, including attorneys' fees, regardless of the outcome of the case.
+- 6.3 Arbitrator's authority: In connection with any arbitration proceeding held pursuant to this Agreement, it is understood as follows: - 1) The arbitrator shall have no power to render a decision that will add to, subtract from, alter, change or modify the terms of this Agreement, and their power shall be limited to the interpretation or application of the express terms of this Agreement, and all other matters shall be excluded from arbitration. - 2) The decision of the arbitrator shall be final, conclusive and binding upon the County, the Union and the employee involved. - 3) The cost of the arbitrator shall be borne equally by the County and the Union, and each party shall bear the cost of presenting its own case, including attorneys' fees, regardless of the outcome of the case. - 4) Unless otherwise agreed to in writing by the parties, the arbitrator's decision shall be made in writing, and shall be issued to the parties within thirty (30) days after the case is submitted to the arbitrator.